 DWDC had several telephone conversations with Parker in the last month of her life.
 These discussions deepened the organization’s understanding of the difficult choices faced by people who have been assessed and approved for assisted dying.
 “With bravery and humour, this incredible woman put a human face on a difficult issue and gave us the language we needed to more effectively describe it,” Gokool said.
 “People in the Assessed and Approved category are exceptionally vulnerable because of their level of suffering and because they are at high risk of losing capacity.
 We are humbled that Audrey would trust us to use her story to help protect these individuals’ rights.”

 In the weeks and months ahead, DWDC will be launching a campaign in Audrey’s honour to restore the rights of suffering people who have been assessed and approved for assisted dying.
 “Right now, dying people are ending their lives earlier than they would like, or they are refusing adequate pain care, out of fear that they will lose out on their right to a peaceful death,” Gokool said.
 “As Audrey’s story demonstrates, this is an unacceptable burden for anyone to bear, and it is a clear and grave violation of Canadians’ Charter rights.

 “Our lawmakers have a duty to act to ensure that no one else has to face the same cruel choice that Audrey did at the end of her life,” she added.
 “Unless they act now, many more Canadians will be forced to die earlier than they would like to as a result of this unjust, inhumane rule.”

 We are incredibly honoured that Audrey would encourage Canadians to support the work of Dying With Dignity Canada.
-To make a gift in her memory, go to our tribute donations page.
-We thank you for your support in seeing Audrey's vision through!
+To make a gift in her memory, go to donation page.
+We thank you for your support in seeing Audrey’s vision through!